Thomas Edison: Mary

 Edison generally preferred spending time in the laboratory to being with his family.
-He did not provide Mary much companionship and she was closest with her sister.

-Thomas Jr. was often sick as a child, but Edison left his care in Mary's hands.
-In her childhood, Marion often came to the laboratory at Menlo park.

-Wanting to be an inventor, but not having much of an aptitude for it, Thomas Jr. became a problem for his father and his father's business.
-Starting in the 1890s, Thomas Jr. became involved in snake oil products and shady and fraudulent enterprises, producing products being sold to the public as "The Latest Edison Discovery".
-The situation became so bad that Thomas Sr. had to take his son to court to stop the practices, finally agreeing to pay Thomas Jr. an allowance of $35 per week, in exchange for not using the Edison name; the son began using aliases, such as Burton Willard.
-Thomas Jr. struggled with alcoholism and depression.
-Thomas Jr. had a disastrous one year marriage which began in 1899 and caused scandal for himself and the senior Edison.
-In 1931, nearing the end of his life, he obtained a role in the Edison company, thanks to the intervention of his half-brother Charles.

-When the Edisons moved to New York, they lived by Gramercy Park.
+When the Edisons moved to New York, they lived beside Gramercy Park.
 Edison neglected his wife after the first few years of their marriage.
 She enjoyed shopping for fashionable gowns, and attending balls.
 By 1882, Mary's mental health was highly concerning to her doctor.

-Mary Edison died at age 29 on August 9, 1884, of unknown causes: possibly from a brain tumor or a morphine overdose.
-Doctors frequently prescribed morphine to women at this time to treat a variety of causes, and researchers believe that her symptoms could have been from morphine poisoning.
+Mary Edison died at age 29 on August 9, 1884, of unknown causes.

+Thomas Jr.

+Thomas Jr. was often sick as a child, but Edison left his care in Mary's hands.

+Wanting to be an inventor, but not having much of an aptitude for it, Thomas Jr. became a problem for his father and his father's business.
+Starting in the 1890s, Thomas Jr. became involved in snake oil products and shady and fraudulent enterprises.
+The situation became so bad that Thomas Sr. had to deal with his son through attorneys and agreed to pay Thomas Jr. an allowance in exchange for not using the Edison name.
+He struggled with problematic drinking and depression.
+Thomas Jr. had a disastrous one year marriage, which began in 1899 and caused scandal for himself and the senior Edison.